-A qualitative approach is a research method that is based on the philosophy of postpositivism, used to examine natural conditions of objects where the researcher is a key instrument.
+A qualitative approach approach approach was used.
+This research approach is a research method that is based on the philosophy of postpositivism, used to examine natural conditions of objects where the researcher is a key instrument.
 The study was conducted at Elemantary Special School for 3 months, starting on February 11 until April 11, 2019.

-While the type of research used is case study research.
+While the type of research estates study research.
 Case study research is research that seeks to describe a phenomenon, event, event that is happening right now.
 Case study research focuses on the actual problem as it was when the research took place.
 Through descriptive research, researchers try to describe the events and events that are the center of attention without giving special treatment to those events.
 The respondents of this study were the principal, teachers and deaf students at Special Schools in Rejang Lebong, by means of observation, interviews and documents.